Montivagant/Wonderworks/README.md

 - **No Redundant UI**: All non-functional or placeholder UI has been removed.
 Only working features are visible.
 - **No Inline Styling**: All styles are managed via Tailwind and the design system.
 - **Linting & Code Quality**: ESLint and TypeScript are enforced.
 Warnings are minimized and code is kept clean.
+- **Bulk Actions**: Select multiple products, users, orders, or categories and perform bulk operations (delete, update, etc.) from the admin dashboard.
+- **Password Visibility Toggle**: Eye icon in password and password confirmation fields on login/register screens to show/hide input.
+- **Improved Modal UX**: All modals (e.g., "no categories" in product creation) have clear exit/okay buttons and ESC key support for accessibility.

 ## Getting Started
 1. **Install dependencies**: